 These changes can be very gradual and you may not notice them.
-This is why it is essential you receive a foot screening and assessment from a podiatrist every year.
+This is why it is essential that every year you have your feet screened and assessed by a podiatrist.
 You can then agree a treatment plan to suit your needs.

-Your screening and assessment have shown that there is a moderate risk that you will develop foot ulcers.
+Your screening and assessment have shown that there is a high risk that you will develop foot ulcers.
 Your podiatrist will tick which of the following risk factors you have.

-You have lost some feeling in your feet.
+- ☐ You have lost some feeling in your feet.

-9 ,

-The circulation in your feet is reduced.
+- ☐ The circulation in your feet is reduced.

-You have hard skin on your feet.
+- ☐ You have hard skin on your feet.

-The shape of your foot has changed.
+- ☐ The shape of your feet has changed.

-Your vision is impaired.
+- ☐ Your vision is impaired.

+- ☐ You cannot look after your feet yourself.

+- ☐ You have had ulcers before.

+- You have had an amputation.